peteroupc/peteroupc.github.io/colorgen.md

 <a id=CMYK></a>
 ### CMYK

-CMYK is a color model describing, at least in theory, the amount and proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce a given color on paper.
+CMYK is a color model describing, at least in theory, the amount and proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce a given color on paper (if possible).
 However, since color mixture of inks is not as simple as mixing visual colors (see "[Color Mixture](#Color_Mixture)", later), the proper interpretation of CMYK colors depends on the printing condition, including what inks and paper are used.<sup>[(16)](#Note16)</sup>

 <a id=Modifying_Existing_Colors></a>
 ## Modifying Existing Colors